brunosan/brunosan.eu/_posts/project/2004-09-15-Personal-website.md

 read more about [why I´m doing it](/about), but from the technical point of view it allows me to learn and practice new technologies.

 ###Technical Goal

 * Practice website technologies as they appear.
-Summarized in the progress report.

 ###Progress